after-the-sunrise/bitflyer4j/README.md

 ### Private API Authentication

-In order to use the [Private API](https://lightning.bitflyer.jp/docs?lang=en#http-private-api), specify the following authentication variables:
+In order to use the [Private API](https://lightning.bitflyer.jp/docs?lang=en#http-private-api), specify the following properties in the environment variables and/or the configuration files:
   * `bitflyer4j.auth_key`
   * `bitflyer4j.auth_secret`

-By default, the library will try to retrieve the environment variables in the following priority:
+When the API library is initialized, it will try to search these properties in the following priority:
-  1. Runtime properties. (`-Dbitflyer4j.auth_key=... -Dbitflyer4j.auth_secret=...`)
+  1. Java runtime properties. (`java -Dbitflyer4j.auth_key=... -Dbitflyer4j.auth_secret=...`)
   2. `${HOME}/.bitflyer4j` properties file.
   3. `bitflyer4j-site.properties` file in the classpath.